ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 In particular, we need to make sure we log all read operations done through our UI, because they will not be recorded by any other system.

-These log messages will be written to application `stdout` and `stderr`, which are [automatically aggregated by Cloud Platform into Azure Application Insights](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/log-collection-and-storage.html#application-log-collection-and-storage), and which are retained there for 13 months.
+These log messages will be written to application `stdout` and `stderr`, which are [automatically aggregated by Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/log-collection-and-storage.html#application-log-collection-and-storage).

+We will also configure the service to send its logs to Azure AppInsights, which has a retention period of 13 months.
 Correlation IDs in AppInsights allow reconstruction of cross-service data for comprehensive audit purposes; we should test that this is working before going live.

 ## Consequences